 Construction of planned development and transportation projects would result in direct impacts on wastewater management facilities by generating wastewater through excavation and concrete preparation.
 Operation (i.e., occupancy and use) of residential, commercial, and industrial development projects would also result in wastewater generation related to domestic, commercial, and industrial water use.
 Construction and operations of the project would also generate wastewater from preparing concrete, operating tunnel boring machines, excavating, landscaping, dust control, and operations of HSR stations and maintenance facilities, placing greater demands on existing wastewater conveyances and treatment plants in the cumulative RSA.
-Project features such as implementing BMPs and complying with discharge limitations of local and regional wastewater treatment plants will minimize impacts of wastewater generation (HYD-IAMF#3).
+Project features such as implementing BMPs and complying with discharge limitations of local and regional wastewater treatment plants would minimize impacts of wastewater generation (HYD-IAMF#3).

 Municipalities operate several wastewater treatment plants within the cumulative RSA with the capacity to accept and treat anticipated wastewater from cumulative projects.
-Further, certain cumulative projects, such as the Google Project, would include private wastewater collection networks and on-site wastewater treatment facilities to accommodate their demand.
 The total capacity of wastewater treatment systems that serve the cumulative RSA is 182 million gallons per day (mgd); the total average dry weather flow rate is 114.7 mgd.
 Wastewater generation from HSR construction activities would represent less than 0.5 percent of overall available wastewater treatment capacity in the cumulative RSA.
 The amount of wastewater generated from operations of HSR stations and maintenance facilities is assumed to equal the amount of water consumed at those facilities, or approximately 70,800 gallons per day (gpd).
 Wastewater generated at stations and the MOWF during operations would be discharged to the sewer system and would constitute less than 1 percent of the available treatment capacity of local wastewater treatment facilities.
 Thus, there is adequate capacity at existing wastewater treatment plants to serve the project's projected wastewater treatment demand, in addition to their existing commitments.